 The first Incoterm I want to highlight is EXW or “Ex Works.”
 This term describes when the exporter (seller) will make its goods available to the buyer at an agreed-upon location.
 In other words, this is when delivery happens.

 This obligation is very important for EXW transactions.
-For example, the seller specifies that its goods will be available for pickup at its warehouse on a specific day and time.
-Under Ex Works, the seller must also notify the buyer of this information, so the buyer knows when it can take delivery of the goods.
+For example, the seller specifies that their goods will be available for pickup at their warehouse on a specific day and time.
+Under Ex Works, the seller must also notify the buyer of this information, so the buyer knows when they can take delivery of the goods.
 This is highlighted under the “A2/B2” Delivery/Taking Delivery obligations outlined in the official ICC Incoterm rules.

-While the seller must make any relevant paperwork available to the buyer such as export permits, it’s up to the buyer to pay any costs associated with this paperwork.
-One common request might include a pre-shipment inspection.
-It’s also up to the buyer to arrange for the goods to be transported from the location specified by the seller and to pay any associated costs.
-Usually buyers will use a freight forwarder to arrange for pickup and delivery.
-EDC InList from Export Development Canada (EDC) is an online tool that can match companies with Canadian freight forwarders and logistics providers.
+While the seller must make all relevant export documents available to the buyer such as export permits, it’s up to the buyer to pay any costs associated with this paperwork, including the common pre-shipment inspection.
+It’s also up to the buyer to arrange for the goods to be loaded and transported from the location specified by the seller and pay any associated costs.
+Usually, buyers will use a freight forwarder to arrange for pickup and delivery.
+EDC InList from Export Development Canada (EDC) is an online tool that helps match Canadian companies with vetted freight forwarders and logistics providers.

 It’s all in the details

-A Canadian exporter of wheat stated on their contract: “EXW Carman, Manitoba Incoterms 2020.”
+A Canadian exporter of wheat states on their contract: “EXW Carman, Manitoba Incoterms 2020.”
 The American importer is given notice by the Canadian exporter that the goods under their contract of sale will be available for pickup at the exporter’s warehouse in Manitoba, in loading bay No. 1, between 4 and 5 p.m. on Jan.
-15, 2020.
+15, 2023.

 Should the buyer be concerned about the loss?
 Yes, this is the American buyer’s loss.
 The exporter delivers when the goods are placed at the disposal of the buyer at the seller’s premises.
-For the specific details, please review the official Incoterms rule book for EXW for the obligations under A2 Delivery / and the buyer’s obligations under B2.
+For more specific details, review the official Incoterms rule book for EXW for the obligations under A2 Delivery and the buyer’s obligations under B2.